-- Two relationships in which the same person is rated. $A \to B$ and $C \to B$ are an example, as they both rate B. People may differ in the way they rate.
+• Two relationships in which the same person is rated.
+A → B and C → B are an example, as they both rate B. People may differ in the way they rate.
 We thus have to compute a judging relation for which, the more alike two raters (A and C) have judged the same person (B), the higher their relation.
-We denote this as $rel_g(A, C)$ .
+We denote this as rel_g(A, C).
 The corresponding weight between the two relationships is where d is the weight given to judging relations.
-To compute $rel_g(A, C)$ , we take all persons who have been rated by both A and C; for each person, we compute the difference between A's and C's ratings; finally, we aggregate all differences.
+To compute $rel_g(A,C)$, we take all persons who have been rated by both A and C; for each person, we compute the difference between A's and C's ratings; finally, we aggregate all differences.
 Again, we aggregate by computing the average difference and its confidence interval.

-$$w{ij} = d \cdot rel_g(A, C), \tag{2}$$
+$$w{ij} = d \cdot rel_q(A, C), \tag{2}$$

-3.2 Take Part of the Web of Trust
+3.2 Taking Part of the Web of Trust

-To propagate its trust for B, A needs to know part of the web of trust.
-To see which part is needed, we must consider the two steps through which A propagates its trust for B. In so doing, we will refer to Fig. 4(a) and consider the following sets: $S_1$ , that is, the set of ratings of the A's outgoing relationships; $S_2$ , that is, the set of ratings of the outgoing relationships of B's incoming neighbors.
+To use our propagation scheme for predicting its trust for B, A needs to know part of the web of trust.
+To see which part is needed, we must consider the two steps through which A predicts its trust for B. In so doing, we will refer to Fig. 4(a) and consider the following sets: S_1 , that is, the set of ratings of A's outgoing relationships; and S_2 , that is, the set of all ratings from nodes that have rated B.